This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Further checks and changes

-Report stage, a further chance to closely scrutinise elements of the bill and make changes, is scheduled to take place on Wednesday 30 April.
+Report stage, a further chance to closely scrutinise elements of the bill and make changes, took place on Wednesday 30 April.

 Proposed changes